tatango/slate/source/index.html.md

 }
 ```

-This endpoint gets a subscriber.
+This endpoint returns information about a current subscriber.

 ### HTTP Request